Alejandroramirez07/it-ideatask/README.md

 This is a easy to use project for every customization you could think.
 It has lots of tools intented to be edited in order to have a simple maven configurations.
 Fork this project and deploy it with tools as tomcat to get advantage of this it ideas calculator

-This project is licensed under the (Choose a license, e.g., MIT, Apache 2.0).
+This project is not licensed.
+Use it for all intends and porpuses